ans-group/docs.ukfast.co.uk/source/monitoring/dpack/windows.md

 ![Win-DPACK-Remote-Server](files/Windows/liveopticsestablishingconnection.PNG)

-7) Once all the servers have been added, you can select the "Start Capture" button and the collection will begin:
+7) Once all the servers have been added, you can now select the "Start Capture" button and the collection will begin:

 ![Win-DPACK-Capture](files/Windows/liveopticsrunning.PNG)